Ensembles¶

 Platform | Security Guardian, SRE Watchdog, Platform Engineer | Core platform engineering — security audits, cluster health, manifest review |

-devops-essentials |
+devops-pipeline-example |

 DevOps | Incident Responder, Cost Analyzer | DevOps workflows — incident triage, resource right-sizing |